 Changed in version 1.3 of package redex-pict-lib: Added #:contract? keyword argument.

 '''

-(metafunction->pict metafunction-name)
+(metafunction->pict metafunction-name maybe-contract?)

 '''

-This produces a pict, but without setting dc-for-text-size.
+Produces a pict like render-metafunction, but without setting dc-for-text-size.
 It is suitable for use in Slideshow or other libraries that combine picts.